nzfeng/SWN/README.md

 The GUI can perform intrinsic re-meshing, for example generating an intrinsic Delaunay triangulation for better numerical behavior.
 If you choose to solve on an intrinsic mesh, exporting the solution will export TODO

+Notes:
-Note: Only manifold meshes can be intrinsically re-triangulated.
+* Only manifold meshes can be intrinsically re-triangulated.
+* Delaunay refinement may not terminate with a minimum angle value >30 degrees.

 # Visualization